 Csikszentmihalyi makes the distinction between what he calls instrumental materialism and terminal materialism.
 Instrumental materialism is instrumental in helping to order consciousness and provide intrinsic satisfaction.
-Terminal materialism is called that because it is materialism that leads nowhere.
+Terminal materialism is materialism that leads nowhere.
 It is the acquisition of things for the sake of acquiring them.
-The upside of buying things for the sake of it, namely the thrill of the purchase and keeping up with the Joneses, is significantly offset by the cost to wellness of being materialistic – whether it is through overwork, debt, inner conflict, guilt and remorse.
+The upside of buying things for the sake of it, namely the thrill of the purchase and keeping up with the Joneses, is significantly offset by the cost to wellness of being materialistic – whether it is through overwork, debt, inner conflict, guilt or remorse.

 If a business, or the whole economy for that matter, uses peoples’ insecurities to profit themselves, it is immoral.
-It is dishonest because it is a lie, the stuff they are peddling won’t fill an existential hole.
-It is also corrupt for taking advantage of people’s weaknesses.
+It is dishonest because it is a lie and the stuff they are peddling won’t fill an existential hole.
+It is also corrupt to take advantage of people’s weaknesses.

 An economy should exist to provide well-being for all people.
 The economy should provide only enough goods and services, of the right kind, to benefit people’s physical and mental health.